Our Services

 Invisalign

 Most children need to see an orthodontist by the age of 7, but in some cases, your child may not start any orthodontic treatment until much later.
-For children who are at least 14 years old, there is an alternative to traditional metal braces that may be more appealing - for you as a parent and for your teen.
-Learn more.
+For children who are at least 14 years old, there is an alternative to traditional metal braces that may be more appealing - both for you as a parent and for your teen.
+To learn more, please consult with your dentist.

 NEED TO SCHEDULE AN APPOINTMENT?
 CALL US...